Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 ## Commits Are Made After Local and Staging

-Programmers create a commit _after their intended changes are in **staging.**_
+We create a commit _after our intended changes are in **staging**_.

-Every commit contains the following information:
+Recall from the previous lesson that every commit contains certain pieces of information:

 - The summary of lines of code that were added, deleted, or changed, compared to the last commit.
-- A way to refer to the last commit/its "parent" commit
+- A way to refer to the last commit, or its "parent" commit
 - A unique ID for the commit, often called the commit hash.
 This gets generated automatically
-- A commit message, which will be a string that describes the commit's contents.
-Programmers write this at the time of building a commit
+- A commit message, a string describing the contents of the commit
 - The date and time that the commit was made

 We create a commit with the command `$ git commit`.
-However, it is universally common to write the commit message at the time of making commit.
+For short, concise commits, it is very common to include the commit message as part of the commit command.

 The command to make a commit and write a commit message is: